Jack Gosiewski: 2017

-Gosiewski spent most of the 2017 NRL season out with a torn patella.
 After getting match fitness and game time with South Sydney's feeder club North Sydney, he was recalled to the South Sydney lineup and played his sole NRL game of the season in South Sydney's 36-18 victory over the New Zealand Warriors.
 After not being offered a new contract by Souths, he signed a one-year contract in September, with the Manly-Warringah Sea Eagles starting in 2018.

 2018

 Gosiewski made his debut for Manly in round 5 against the Gold Coast Titans.
 Gosiewski featured in 8 games for Manly as the club endured a torrid 2018 season finishing second last on the table.
 Gosiewski resigned for the Manly Warringah Sea Eagles for another season, keeping him at the club until the end of 2019.

 2019

 In round 22 of the 2019 NRL season against Wests Tigers, Gosiewski scored two tries as Manly-Warringah won the match 32-12 at Brookvale Oval.

 Gosiewski played 19 games for Manly in the 2019 NRL season as the club finished 6th on the table and qualified for the finals.
 Gosiewski played in both of Manly's finals matches and scored a try in the club's elimination final loss against South Sydney at ANZ Stadium.